-Credits: 1 Class hours: 2 lecture/lab Comments: May be repeated any number of times for credit.
-Description: This course trains students in the kinesiology of weight lifting and training.
-Students explore various techniques and methods of training with resistance as well as muscular stretching and warming-up techniques.
+Class hours: 2 lecture/lab

+Comments: May be repeated any

+number of times for credit.

+Description: This course introduces the

+student to the proper lifting mechanics

+and benefits of weight training.

+Emphasis will be placed on

+conditioning, myths, and facts related to

+weight training.